 Also while in Portland, Tom participated in Portland Opera’s educational outreach program, Portland Opera To Go, to bring shortened operas to schools and community centers all over the Pacific Northwest.
 He sang Tamino in a story-book production of The Magic Flute, and Almaviva in a bi-lingual (Spanish-English) tour of The Barber of Seville.

 Following his tenure in Portland, Tom moved to Denver, Colorado to be the tenor Artist in Residence with Opera Colorado.
 While with Opera Colorado, Tom sang in touring productions of Humperdinck’s Hänsel & Gretel as the Witch, and Bizet’s Carmen as Don José.
-For their mainstage productions, Tom covered (and performed) Count Almaviva in Il Barbiere di Siviglia, covered Beppe in Pagliacci, and was to return to the role of Spoletta in Tosca but due to the 2020 Coronavirus pandemic and rapid shift to social isolation, Opera Colorado was forced to cancel their scheduled performance for the safety of their artists and patrons.
+For their mainstage productions, Tom covered (and performed) Count Almaviva in Il Barbiere di Siviglia, covered Beppe in Pagliacci, and was to return to the role of Spoletta in Tosca but due to the 2020 Coronavirus pandemic and rapid shift to social distancing, Opera Colorado was forced to cancel their scheduled performance for the safety of their artists and patrons.
 The Artists in Residence continued to perform remotely from their homes.

 Summer of 2020, Tom was scheduled to be an Apprentice Artist with the Santa Fe Opera, covering roles in Die Zauberflöte, and singing chorus in their productions of Wagner’s Tristan und Isolde, Dvořák’s Rusalka, and the world premiere of Huang Ruo’s new M. Butterfly.
 However, due to COVID-19, the Santa Fe Opera, like many opera companies around the world, had to cancel their 2020 summer season in order to protect their audiences and employees.